 It turns out, the girl didn’t moan excessively or breathe loudly.
 When he asked her if the sex felt good, she said yes in such an overdrawn, intensely passionate way, he knew she meant it.
 Knowing he was creating that level of ecstasy made him feel like Julius Caesar when he defeated Pompey.
 I imagine.

 When receiving pleasure, say when it feels great.
 Make some noise to demonstrate you’re happy.
 (If you’re not feeling satisfied, direct a new position).
 And likewise, be vocal when giving pleasure.
 A guy once told me that when a woman looks at him and smiles before giving oral, making noise and asking to perform it, it’s always the best sensation.

 Does anything beat confidence?
 At work, on a dance floor, when out on a date… It’s a cliché for a reason.
 Do what you can to appreciate your physique: immediately compliment yourself when you think negative body thoughts, stand in front of your mirror naked, indulge in bath salts and body exfoliation.

 While women often compliment each other, men seem to rarely hear praise for their looks.
 I think it’s super sexy when a person takes a second to stare and admire who they’re about to make love to.
 Especially if they pause around the private parts.

-If you don’t usually talk dirty i bed, it can feel daunting to start shouting, ‘Fuck, yeah… tell me I’m your dirty bitch’.
+If you don’t usually talk dirty in bed, it may feel daunting to start shouting, ‘Fuck, yeah… tell me I’m your dirty bitch’.